znx3p0/canary-book/src/examples/ping-pong/conclusion.md

 how to expose a route and how to connect to a service on a different machine.

-This is pretty much everything you need to know to develop distributed systems on Canary, since the fundaments were covered.
+This is pretty much everything you need to know to develop distributed systems on Canary, since the fundamentals were covered.

 The code written in this example is the following:
 ```rust , no_run